 1.7.5 Any transmission losses attributed to the Dynamic Schedule on transmission system(s) external to the CAISO Balancing Authority Area will be the responsibility of the owner(s)/operator(s) of the Dynamic System Resource.

-1.7.6 A predetermined, mutually agreed, and achievable “PMax-like“ fixed MW value will be established for every Dynamic System Resource to be used as the basis for the UDP calculation.
-Responsible Scheduling Coordinators will be able to report de-rates affecting the Dynamic System Resource via the CAISO’s SLIC Outage reporting system.
+1.7.6 Responsible Scheduling Coordinators will be able to report derates affecting the Dynamic System Resource through the CAISO’s Outage management system.

 1.7.7 Should there be any need or requirement, whether operational or procedural, for the CAISO to make Real-Time adjustments to the CAISO’s inter-Balancing Authority Area Interchange Schedules (to include curtailments), Dynamic Schedules shall be treated in the same manner as similarly situated and/or effective static CAISO Interchange Schedules.